 And that’s fine.
 Because you’ll want to soak up the ambiance of this fruit stand, not to mention the samples of free exotic fruits scattered throughout — from the scary looking Monstera Deliciosa (looks like a pale green banana with lizard-like scales) to lychees and persimmon and kumquat.
 (Also: The milkshake operation is very efficient and the line moves fast.)

 But there’s more to Robert Is Here than the flowers, fruit stand and milk shakes.
-Out back there are caged iguanas and parrots and a large pen with a variety of animals.
+Out back there all sorts of animals.
 The stars are the huge rock-like tortoises with legs as sturdy as tree trunks.
 The tortoises share a cage with a few goats and on a recent visit, we watched a goat play king of the mountain on a tortoise’s back.
 He stayed there, shakily keeping his balance as the tortoise lumbered on.
 We figure to the goats, this is surfing.

 From November to March, there’s live music in the afternoon, too.
+Near the animals is a water playground for kids.
 It’s all free, including peeks at the Model A Ford and 1913 Detroiter.

 There’s a real Robert, and he IS there.
 The business, founded more than 50 years ago, has a wonderful story.